KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 ![](layout.png)

-`magic` is the ASCII string `'glTF'`, and can be used to identify the arraybuffer as Binary glTF.  `version` is an `uint32` that indicates the version of the Binary glTF container format, which is currently `1`.  `length` is the total length of the Binary glTF, including the header, in bytes.  `jsonOffset` is the offset, in bytes, from the start of the arraybuffer to the start of the glTF JSON.  `jsonLength` is the length of the glTF JSON in bytes.
+`magic` is the ASCII string `'glTF'`, and can be used to identify the arraybuffer as Binary glTF.  `version` is an `uint32` that indicates the version of the Binary glTF container format, which is `1` for this version of the extension.  `length` is the total length of the Binary glTF, including the header, in bytes.  `jsonOffset` is the offset, in bytes, from the start of the arraybuffer to the start of the glTF JSON.  `jsonLength` is the length of the glTF JSON in bytes.

 `jsonOffset` and `jsonLength` are used to access the JSON.
 This extension does not define where the JSON is in the arraybuffer nor does it define where the JSON is stored relative to the embedded data.
 Figure 1 illustrates that the embedded data may come before or after the JSON (or both).
-Pragmatically, exporter implementations will find it easier to write the JSON after the embedded data to make computing `byteOffset` and `byteLength` for bufferviews straightforward.
+Pragmatically, exporter implementations may find it easier to write the JSON after the embedded data to make computing `byteOffset` and `byteLength` for bufferviews straightforward.

 The start of the embedded data is 4-byte aligned to ease its use with JavaScript Typed Arrays.